Rules Overview

 • Trigger: This expression initiates the evaluation of a rule.

 • Precondition: This expression defines what conditions are needed to run the expression.
-For an object to pass through the precondition, every step in the path has to evaluate as TRUE.
+For an object to pass through the precondition, every step in the path has to evaluate as true.

 • Action: This element defines what should happen if the expression evaluates to true.
 Actions may be triggered automatically, depending on how they are configured.